neoforged/Documentation/docs/worldgen/biomemodifier.md

 Allows for adding new Spawn Costs to biomes.
 Spawn Costs are a newer way of making mobs spawn spread out in a biome to reduce clustering.
 It works by having the entities give off a `charge` that surrounds them and adds up with other entity's `charge`.
 Then when spawning, it looks for a spot where the total `charge` field at the location multiplied by the spawning entity's `charge` value is less than the spawning entity's `energy_budget`.
 This is an advanced way of spawning mobs so it is a good idea to reference the Soul Sand Valley Biome for existing values to borrow.

 The modifier takes in the `Biome` id or tag of the biomes the spawn costs are added to, the `EntityType` id or tag of the mobs to add spawn costs for, and the `MobSpawnSettings.MobSpawnCost` of the mob.
 The `MobSpawnCost` contains the energy budget, which indicates the maximum number of entities that can spawn in a location based upon the charge provided for each entity spawned.

+**NOTE:** If you are a modder adding a new mob, make sure the mob has a spawn restriction registered to RegisterSpawnPlacementsEvent event.

 ```json5
 {